 How to choose the best car insurance company

-Although almost every state legally requires drivers to carry auto insurance, except in New Hampshire and Virginia, a policy is uniquely personal.
-Not only is each individual’s needs different, from coverage choices to budget, but insurance carriers also have different strengths.
+Although almost every state legally requires drivers to carry auto insurance, the company you choose, the coverage types you select and the coverage levels you purchase are personal to your situation.
+Every driver has unique needs, but insurance carriers also have different strengths.
 When shopping for the best car insurance company for your unique circumstances, there are numerous factors to consider, and the emphasis placed on each factor depends on what you need as an individual.
 Bankrate can show you how to navigate the car insurance shopping process.

 1. Determine your unique needs